muratk3n/thirdwave/en/tweets/2019/week47.md

 Stoller, *Goliath*

-In the 1940s, the FCC and the Department of Justice’s Antitrust Division split up RCA, which owned two national broadcasters, the National Broadcasting Company (NBC) and the Blue Network.
+"In the 1940s, the FCC and the Department of Justice’s Antitrust Division split up RCA, which owned two national broadcasters, the National Broadcasting Company (NBC) and the Blue Network.
 The Blue Network was spun off, and renamed the American Broadcasting Company